Chester RUFC

 Chester Rugby Union Football Club (also known as Chester RUFC) is a rugby union club based in Chester, Cheshire.
-The club is governed by the Rugby Football Union and the 1st XV currently competes in the fourth tier of the English rugby union system, National League 2 North.
+The club is governed by the Rugby Football Union and the 1st XV currently competes in the fourth tier of the English rugby union system, National League 2 West, following a level transfer from National League 2 North at the end of the 2024–25 season.
 The 2nd XV and 3rd XV play in the North West Intermediate Rugby Union leagues.

 History

 Research shows that there was a rugby club in Chester in the 1880s and apparently there was a game between Chester and New Brighton in 1879–80, but the club later disbanded, The 'new' Chester RUFC was formed in 1925 at the Chester YMCA.
 In 1932 the club moved to rented facilities at Boughton Hall as tenants of the cricket club where they stayed for almost thirty years until the ground at Hare Lane, Vicars Cross was purchased with the club moving there in 1961.
 Rugby blossomed in the sixties and seventies with a fixture list including some of the then top clubs in the North and many players awarded county honours.
 The eighties was a quiet period, with playing strength less than before and the fixture list suffering as a result.

 The introduction of league rugby revitalized the club and started a new era.
 In 1994 a new clubhouse was built and since the turn of the century Chester have reached the Cheshire Cup final three more times, winning in 2004.
 The 2007–08 season was arguably the most successful in the club's history.
 Not only were Chester promoted as champions from North 2 West (having been relegated from North 1 the previous season) but they also won the EDF Intermediate Cup, at Twickenham, with a 21–18 win over local rivals Birkenhead Park after an interception allowed winger Simon Love to run in from 80 metres late in the game to secure the win after Centre Liam Lawton had run in a try in the first half.